ojitha/ojitha.github.io/_posts/2022-04-08-Create-IGWndNAT-using-AWS.md

 3. Associate the routeing table to the subnet.

-For Apps, you need to create a private route table as follows:
+For Apps, you need to create a private route table pointing to NAT which is only out going traffic allows as follows:

 ```yaml
 privateRT: